 “All illegal drugs, non-prescribed controlled substances, medically prescribed marijuana or synthetic marijuana and CBD products are prohibited.”

-Frequently Asked Questions About Travel with Marijuana
+FAQs About Travel with Marijuana

 Marijuana legalization is fast becoming a reality in most regions worldwide, but it still has a long way to go.
 Even legalization comes along with minor stipulations on carrying marijuana across borders, state-wise or internationally.
 One can always reduce the risks by adopting certain precautions and understanding the best actions to take in case of jeopardy following wrong circumstances.
 This ensures the best possible traveling experience with marijuana.